ritchie46/ritchievink.com/content/post/made.md

     assert torch.all(x.grad[0, d:] == 0)
 ```

+## Evaluation
+I've tested the model (defined in the previous section) on the Olivetti faces dataset.
+This dataset contains 400 64x64 images with close up faces of 40 different persons.
+I did not do any hyperparameter search.
+The hidden layer sizes were arbitrarily set on $1.5 D= 6144$.

+At inference time I've tried to predict $P(x|x_{1:\frac{D}{2}})$.
+The model should finish the remaining part of the image conditioned on the first part.
+The figure below shows a few of the results.

+{{< figure src="/img/post-29-made/montage.png" title="Results of the MADE model conditioned on the first half of the images.">}}

 ## Last words
 Once you see it, it looks so simple.
 That's probably the case with most good ideas.
 I really like the simplicity of this architecture.
 We were able to create a generative model (learning $P(x)$, just by applying masks to an autoencoder.
 The research made for the MADE paper, formed the basis for even more generative models as PixelRNN/ CNN (creating images pixel for pixel) and even the very cool wavenet (speech synthesis).

-Next post we will use the autoregressive model in Inverse Autoregressive flows.
+I must mention that inference with this model architecture is super slow.
+This is due to the autoregressive properties of the model.
+During training, this isn't an issue as all data points in the future $x_{t+n}$
+are already known.
+At inference time, we need to predict them one by one, without any parallelization.
+This slow inference time is the reason why next post won't be about Autoregressive flows.
+Instead it will be about **Inverse** Autoregressive flows and we will use the the autoregressive we have discussed today.
 But first, weekend!

 ## References
 &nbsp; [1] Brendan Fortuner (2018, Aug 11) *Machine Learning Glossary* Retrieved from https://github.com/bfortuner/ml-cheatsheet <br>